UMAprotocol/oval-contracts/scripts/README.md

-# OVAL scripts
+# Oval scripts

-This package contains scripts for gas profiling of OVAL.
+This package contains scripts for gas profiling of Oval.

 ## Installation